WUSW

 WUSW (1270 AM) is a commercial radio station licensed to Niagara Falls, New York, and serving the Buffalo-Niagara Falls metropolitan area.
-It is owned by Cumulus Media, with a sale to Buddy Shula pending, and carries a conservative talk radio format.
+It is owned by Radio One Buffalo, LLC, a company controlled by Buddy Shula, and carries a conservative talk radio format.

 By day, WUSW transmits with 5,000 watts, and to protect other stations from interference, at night it reduces power to 1,000 watts.
 The station's transmitter is off Cloverbank Road at Sawgrass Court in Hamburg.
 It uses a directional antenna with a five-tower array.
 WUSW's studios are shared with WECK on Genesee Street in Cheektowaga.

 History

 Earl Clement Hull

 On May 20, 1940, the station signed on as WHLD, the call sign it would hold for its first 85 years.
 It was owned by Earl Clement Hull of Niagara Falls, New York.
 The call sign represented the name of his second wife, Hilda Lewis Carpenter Hull, of Ontario, Canada.

 Earl Hull was a radio pioneer who entered St. Lawrence University in 1916.
 He gained a knowledge of radio technology, which he later applied to communication problems in World War I. His talents helped the university establish broadcasting station WCAD in 1922.
 He later built WKY in Oklahoma City.
 In 1940, he returned to Niagara Falls to establish WHLD.
 The radio station often programmed classical music and featured local artists.
 Among them was a continuing program of classical piano duets played by Niagara Falls pianist Harold Bradley and his friend John Peirce Langs of Buffalo.
 In 1946, an FM station was added, 98.5 WHLD-FM (now WKSE).
 In its early decades, WHLD-FM mostly simulcast WHLD 1270, but later switched to beautiful music.
 It changed its call letters to WZIR-FM in 1980.